Upcoming Events

 Over 2,100 student visitors and nearly 6,000 total visitors pass through the doors of the Oak Savanna Learning Center.

 Explore your wild wonders at Sherburne National Wildlife Refuge!
-Stop by anytime during this free, family-friendly program to explore common pollinators, their frequented wildflowers and why they are important.
+Stop by anytime during this free, family-friendly program to learn about the birds that live at and migrate through the refuge.
 This program will be located at the Amphitheater near the Oak Savanna Learning Center.
+Plan to park in the Oak Savanna Learning Center parking lot and walk less than a tenth of a mile behind the building to the Amphitheater.

 This program is held entirely outdoors.
 Any cancellation notice will be communicated on the Friends Facebook Page and the refuge website.